 There’s a ton of evidence linking “leaky gut” to many of the chronic diseases of aging.
 Including things such as obesity, type 2 diabetes, cardiovascular disease, and Cancer.
 So, basically, most of the things that will end up killing you.

 A recent paper looked at leaky gut and longevity.
-The paper found that disease-free centenarians living in one of the Blue Zones had lower levels of markers of leaky gut than healthy 40 year olds.
-In addition, when compared to 40 year olds who had just had a heart attack, markers of leaky gut in these centenarians compared even better.
+The paper found disease-free centenarians living in a Blue Zone had lower levels of markers of leaky gut than healthy 40 year olds.
+When compared to 40 year olds who had just had a heart attack, the gut of centenarians was even better.

-On the contrary, while I believe probiotics and fiber are healthy and potentially useful, lifestyle is going to be the primary driver of the pristine, weed-free, nutrient-rich soil that is your gut.
+On the contrary, I believe probiotics and fiber are healthy and potentially useful.
+But lifestyle is going to be the primary driver of the pristine, weed-free, nutrient-rich soil that is your gut.
 So to even get those things to be useful, you need to fix lifestyle first.

 But, how do you this?
 Welp, you’re in luck.
 Here are the top 9 ways you can prevent leaky gut by changing your lifestyle.

 Basically, every aspect of your physiology is in some way regulated by your circadian rhythms.
 Circadian rhythms help optimize function by translating environmental signals in to biological outputs.
 For example, you wake up every day because your body can anticipate when it’s time to wake up.
 This is based off your habitual exposure to light, feeding, and physical activity.
 If this didn’t happen, going to sleep in a dark room would be terminal.